liberland/Constitution/Liberland-constitution.md

   * **§III.5(1)** The inability of the Chancellor to perform one’s duties shall be declared by the Supreme Court upon request by a simple majority of all Members of the Cabinet.
   * **§III.5(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon the Assembly’s failure to pass a Motion of Confidence.
   * **§III.5(3)** Should the Chancellor's ability to return be in question, the Vice-Chancellor shall request the Supreme Court to rule on the issue.
-  * **§III.5(4)** Should the Chancellor not be able to return within sixty days, the Vice-Chancellor shall request the Assembly to pass the Motion of Confidence.
-  * **§III.5(5)** Should the Assembly fail to pass the Motion of Confidence with a simple majority vote of the overall number of Assembly Representatives, the Vice-Chancellor along with all Members of the Cabinet shall cease to hold their office and the Assembly shall elect the new Chancellor in accordance with Article II.
 * **§III.6.** The Chancellor, on behalf of the Cabinet, shall once a year on the thirteenth day of April publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article II.
 * **§III.7.** The powers of the Chancellor and the Cabinet shall be restricted to the following only:
   * **§III.7(1)** to run day-to-day state affairs;